filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 ## Background

 ::: warning
-This feature is avaiable in lotus v1.11.1-rc and up, however, it is still experimental and under testing.
+This feature is available in lotus v1.11.1-rc and up, however, it is still experimental and under testing.
 Please use at your own risk.
 :::

 Lotus v1.11.1 introduced the notion of `subsystems` in the `lotus-miner` process.
 Currently there are 4 subsystems, that can be enabled or disabled in the `config.toml` file: